abarriosr/content-hub-farm/README.md

      The script will make best guesses about those.
 You can always change them later.
    - If you want to build Acquia Content Hub from public repositories, you can choose that option, otherwise you can choose private and provide a branch name from Acquia's private repository.
+   - If you have created a custom "build profile" in **"bin/profiles"**, you can select that one from the list.

    It will create a **docker-compose.yml** and **~/ngrok2/ngrok.yml** files, taking backup copies of existing files, if there were any and do the whole building and installation for you.